-A collaboration between two IRDG members Sulzer Pumps Ireland and SEAM.
+A collaboration between two IRDG members Sulzer Pumps Ireland and SEAM at WIT.
 Read their story below.

 Sulzer Pumps Ireland is based in Wexford since 1973 and employs 270 people.
 Sulzer has a wide range of pump manufacturing capabilities, including machining, assembly, testing, packaging and shipping of submersible pumps and mixers for the submersible wastewater segment.
 A product R&D team is located on site and the plant in Wexford is home to a state-of-the-art product testing facility.